ExeClim/Isca/docs/source/begginers_guide.rst

 ^^^^^^^
 The actual Isca model is written in a coding language called *FORTRAN.90*.
 Therefor if you intend on modifying the source code, you’ll need to know a little FORTRAN.
 It is incredibly fast, but it has to be *compiled* before use (it is a *low level* language) and is slightly different from *high level* code.
 For example, you have to define variables before you can use them.
 There are plenty of FORTRAN tutorials around, e.g. `here <https://www.fortrantutorial.com>`_, however you will probably learn as you go by modifying the Isca code.

-Shell scripts
+Shell Scripts
 ^^^^^^^^^^^^^
 A *shell script* (``scriptname.sh``) is a useful tool if you have a series of command lines you have to write, especially if you do it often.
 For example, I have a shell script that transfers data from one server to another.
 The `example file <https://github.com/ExeClim/Isca/blob/master/exp/test_cases/isca_job.sh>`_ to submit a job to ISCA HPC is also a shell script.
 See `here <https://www.shellscript.sh>`_ for more details or google.

-.bashrc script (aliases)
+.bashrc Script (aliases)
 ^^^^^^^^^^^^^^^^^^^^^^^^
 One particular shell script is your ``.bashrc`` script, see `here <https://www.journaldev.com/41479/bashrc-file-in-linux>`_.
 Your supervisor will set this up for you, as some Isca file locations need to be included in it.
 One very useful thing that you can set up in this script is *aliases*.
 This is where a text string is assigned to a command.